kristjanlink/jekyll-now/_posts/2020-09-23-simple_bash_script_to_check_string_length.md

 16
 {% endhighlight %}

 Just how it should be, simple but useful.
-This hack could go far beyond mere commit messages.
-Put this script to good use!
+This script can have a wide range of applications.
+Put it to good use!